 Last night, I tell you, the air was full of spirits.
 I walked outside into the darkness with my dog for his last outing of the night and the misty thickness wrapped around me like velvet.
-I could see out into the meadow beyond that it was likewise thick with mist.
-More to the point, I couldn’t see out into it at all.
+I could see out into the meadow beyond and noted it was nearly opaque with fog.
+I couldn’t see out into it at all.
 The mist was like a living thing, swimming along the blades of grass, and wildflowers, into my yard, and across my face and hair.

-In the corner of the yard where trees cover the boundary between my space and the park came cracking, just a wee bit, like branches under the feet of wildlife.
-I paused and looked down at my dog who paused long enough to look at me and try to figure out why I wasn’t wandering around.
+In the corner of the yard where trees cover the boundary between my space and the park came crackling.
+It was just a wee bit, like branches under the feet of wildlife.
+I paused and looked down at my dog who paused long enough to look up at me and try to figure out why I was being still.
 He heard nothing, or if he did, he was supremely uninterested.
-Therefore, I’m quite sure it wasn’t a deer or another critter or he would be after it like a shot.
-It was something more interesting.

 I looked longingly into the misty dark where something out there wanted to play.
 I wanted to as well.
-I could feel the wildness well up into my chest and my pulse speed up just so slightly in my ears in readiness to run for that field, through that field, listen to it, dance with it, speak to the spirits of the night.
+I could feel the wildness well up into my chest and my pulse speed up just so slightly in my ears in readiness to run for that field.
+I wanted to, listen to it, dance with it, speak to the spirits of the night.
 The grass was so soft and dampened under my bare feet.
 The earth was so rich.
 The spirits were waiting.

 Then the litany of “I have to” sentences came and crushed wildness right out of me.